Umesh-2002/DoDeckSabudh/README.md

 Automatic Categorization

-Overdue: tasks past their end time and not completed.
+--Overdue: tasks past their end time and not completed.

-Not Started: tasks that haven’t been marked in progress.
+--Not Started: tasks that haven’t been marked in progress.

 In Progress: tasks marked as started.